 Anesthesia Consultation Program

-America can be proud of its hospitals and those who staff them.
-However, modern times have brought about a climate of change.
-Hospitals and their staff are making new demands on anesthesiologists.
-They seek different services.
-They ask for increased services.
-As hospitals have faced increasing demands by government, by their insurance carriers and by the Joint Commission, physicians have been called upon to provide a variety of medico-administrative services in such areas as quality assurance, credentialing, delineation of continuing education and the management of a department.
+As hospitals have faced increasing demands by government, insurance carriers and the Joint Commission, physicians have been called upon to provide a variety of medico-administrative services in such areas as quality assurance, credentialing, delineation of continuing education and the management of a department.

 Economic pressures also have been a major problem for both hospitals and physicians as government and third-party payers struggle to cope with ever increasing demands for high-quality health care.
 In addition, medical staffs are changing as our educational institutions continue to produce younger physicians who seek to practice newer techniques based on their recent experience and training.